Kim's Bullet List Bio

 Through the years, I've come to realize that so much of success in life (however you personally define success) comes down to being 100% true to a calling that's authentic to the core.
 So now, I'm focused on my calling, which is being a storyteller and helping others to discover, differentiate, develop and deliver on their core callings.

 Storytelling comes in many forms, but the ones I love the most are writing, speaking, teaching, and video productions.
 My portfolio page has a sampling of some of my experience in these areas, including speaking engagements.
-As women's ministry co-director at my church, I regularly teach classes on spiritual growth to women of all ages.
+As a discipleship ministry team leader at my church, I regularly teach classes on spiritual growth.
 I am also helping EmancipAction, a non-profit leading mental health efforts to help victims of child sex slavery in India, to tell its story more effectively and engage donors all over the world in championing this critical cause.

 Writing has and always will be my first love.
 Currently, I am developing my first novel (more details coming soon!) and blogging here on the site.